performancecopilot/pcp/docs/QG/QuickGuides.rst

 18. :ref:`Importing data and creating PCP archives`, describes an alternative method of importing performance data into PCP by creating PCP archives from files or data streams that have no knowledge of PCP.

-19. :ref:`Using 3D views`, covers performance visualisation with pmview.
+19. :ref:`Using 3D views`, covers performance visualisation with *pmview*.

 Audience for This Guide
 ************************